Home

 Bench shutdown FAQ

-It has been a rollercoaster 72 hours with Bench.
-They first said they were shutting down, customers were locked out of their data, and it seemed like their prepayments were not going to be honored.
-They announced this morning that they've been acquired by Employer.com, after what must have been a very short diligence process.
+It has been a rollercoaster past few days.
+On Friday, Dec 27, Bench announced that they were shutting down, customers were locked out of their data, and it seemed like their prepayments were not going to be honored.
+On Monday morning, December 30, they announced that they've been acquired by Employer.com, after what must have been a very short diligence process.

 There’s a lot going on here, and I’ve done my best to pull all of the relevant resources for current Bench customers into one place.